 Playgroup NSW has a long tradition of supporting culturally and linguistically diverse families through introducing language and culture specific playgroup experiences.
 We offer offer playgroups specifically catering to over 20 different languages and/or cultures.
 View video of Lakemba Indonesia playgroup.

 Click to search and use the “Playgroup Type” drop down menu to find a language or cultural specific group near you.

-Read more about Intergenerational playgroups.
+Read more about Timeless Play Intergenerational Playgroups.

 Rainbow playgroups create inclusive, supportive and positive playgroup experiences for lesbian, gay, bisexual, transgender and intersex (LGBTI) parents and carers.
 Rainbow playgroups can provide peer support networks, create opportunities for parents to share ideas and experiences while children meet others and play.

 Contact us to find out more about Rainbow playgroups.

 PlayConnect groups for families with a child with autism